dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 If you don't declare a constructor, a default constructor is provided for you.
-The default constructor has no arguments and invokes the the no-argument constructor in the superclass.
+The default constructor has no arguments and invokes the no-argument constructor in the superclass.

 #### Constructors aren't inherited